pablomazo/alphazero/README.md

 3. `avail_actions(node)`: Given `state`  (in node) returns an array of possible actions to be played.

-4. `plot(state)`: Plots the current state in a human easy interpretable way.
+4. `plot(node)`: Plots the current state in a human easy interpretable way.

+The states are always from the side of the current player.

 - DNN.py: The deep neural network function.
 Since I do not have the computer resources of Google I did not implement the net described in the article but a much simpler one...